raphael-da-silva/raphael-da-silva.github.io/_posts/2020-06-12-composite-vingadores.md

     public function avante()
     {

-        return 'Encolher com a tecnologia do Hank Pym.';
+        return 'Encolher com a tecnologia do Hank Pym e fazer graça.';

     }